Now expanded, revised and updated to April 2017

 - New Zealand.
 Alfred Vincent was jailed in September 1968, aged 30, for indecent assault on five teenage boys, though he was suspected of having abused perhaps 95 more.
 Having failed the Kia Marama programme for the treatment of sex offenders on four occasions, he remains in prison.
 Vincent, who as of April 2017 had served 48 years, now has a glass eye, two hearing aids, and heart problems.
 Three of his four surviving victims support his release.

 UK.
 Ian Brady, the infamous Moors Murderer, is currently the UK’s longest-serving prisoner; he was jailed, along with his girlfriend Myra Hindley (d.2002), on 6 May 1966 for the abduction, torture and murder of five children in Manchester, and has intimated there were five more.
-As of December 2015, Brady had thus completed very nearly 50 years in prison – much of it in secure psychiatric facilities after his diagnosis as a psychopath – and has acknowledged he should never be set free.
-Following the November 2014 release on parole of the notorious Harry Roberts – who was jailed on 12 December 1966, and who completed 48 years of a life sentence for the shooting of three unarmed policemen – Britain’s second longest-serving prisoner is child murderer Sam Glass, who remains in gaol after being jailed in 1967; there was outrage when in October 2014 he was moved to a medium security mental health facility in Glasgow where he would be reunited with a lover, child rapist Clifford Lyons.
-UK prison costs appear to be many times higher per prisoner per year than Maine’s – it is estimated that Glass’s incarceration has cost the country £10 million to date.
+Brady has thus completed very nearly 51 years in prison – much of it in secure psychiatric facilities after his diagnosis as a psychopath – and has acknowledged he should never be set free.
+His time served exceeded that of the almost equally notorious Harry Roberts, an armed robber who was paroled on 11 November 2014 after serving 48 years for the murder of three unarmed policemen who had stopped him as he sat in a car close to Wormwood Scrubs prison.
 The UK’s all-time longest-serving prisoner seems to have been John Straffen, who died in November 2007, still imprisoned, after serving 55 years for three child murders, one of which he denied committing.
 Straffen was aged 77 when he expired, though he reportedly had a mental age of about nine and a half.